 Principal Investigator and Director

-Dr. Mark Ferro is an Assistant Professor in the School of Public Health and Health Systems at the University of Waterloo.
-He is a Core Member of the Offord Centre for Child Studies, and Scientist with CanChild Centre for Childhood Disability Research.
+Dr. Mark Ferro is the Canada Research Chair in Youth Mental Health and an Assistant Professor in the School of Public Health and Health Systems at the University of Waterloo.
+He is an Adjunct Professor in the Department of Psychiatry and Behavioural Neurosciences at McMaster University and is a Scientist at both the Offord Centre for Child Studies and CanChild Centre for Childhood Disability Research.

 Dr. Ferro completed his BSc in Biochemistry in 2004 at McMaster University, his MSc in Community Health and Epidemiology in 2006 at the University of Saskatchewan, and his PhD in Epidemiology and Biostatistics in 2011 at Western University.

 Dr. Ferro’s program of research investigates the link between physical and mental health in children and young people.
-His research takes a developmental approach to understanding the determinants of mental health and quality of life outcomes in children with chronic health conditions, with a particular interest in epilepsy.
+His research takes a developmental approach to understanding the multilevel determinants of mental health and quality of life outcomes in children with chronic health conditions.
 He also has interests in health service use among children, family and stress processes influencing child health, and health trajectories during the transition from childhood to young adulthood.
+Methodologically, Dr. Ferro has interests in the measurement of mental health and quality of life in children.

-Dr. Ferro’s program aims to bridge the clinical-epidemiological research divide with papers in Neurology, Health Psychology, Epilepsia, Journal of Abnormal Child Psychology, Social Psychiatry and Psychiatric Epidemiology.
+Dr. Ferro’s program aims to bridge the clinical-epidemiological research divide with papers in Neurology, Journal of Pediatrics, Health Psychology, Canadian Journal of Psychiatry, Journal of Abnormal Child Psychology, and Social Psychiatry and Psychiatric Epidemiology.

 Claire Buchan is currently pursuing a Masters of Science in Public Health and Health Systems at the University of Waterloo under the supervision of Dr. Mark Ferro.
 She completed her Bachelors of Science in Kinesiology at McGill University in 2017, where she worked as a research assistant in the Theories and Interventions in Exercise and Health Psychology Lab under the supervision of Dr. Lindsay Duncan.
 It was through this work that she became interested in the link between physical and mental health among vulnerable populations.
 Throughout her graduate studies, Claire hopes to gain training and skills to propel her to a public health position in the Canadian government in the future.
 Throughout her time at McGill, Claire was also a captain and team member of the McGill Cheerleading team and was the student athletic therapist for the McGill Men’s Varsity Hockey team throughout the 2016-2017 season.